AdobeDocs/graphql-mesh-gateway/src/pages/gateway/transforms.md

 -  [Naming Convention](#naming-convention)
 -  [Hooks](#hooks)

-Additionally, these transforms are available but are not fully supported by API Mesh at this time:
+Additionally, the following transforms are available but are not fully supported by API Mesh at this time.
+This means that your mesh will accept the transform, but we have not tested the transform thoroughly and you may encounter errors.
+Additionally, certain transform options may be disabled due to security concerns.

 -  [Encapsulate]
 -  [Federation]